Orozco48/fintech_casestudy/README.md

 # How does this company use technology to their advantage?
 Why are they considered a FinTech company?
-The company is an on demand software (SaaS).
+The company uses on demand software (SaaS).
 It is web based and it is accessible to end consumers via a desktop computer of mobile device.
 You can argue that they are a FinTech company since they provide financial solutions (recorkkeeping, etc.) while using we based software.
 Their technology allows for a convenient way for consumers to access their services.